klittle314/IHI_Covid_Public/README.md

 Here's the logic for adjustment:

-1. Fit the original ("raw") series to obstain phases and epochs.
+1. Fit the original ("raw") series to obtain phases and epochs.
 2. Within each fitted phase with at least 21 records for Epochs 2 and 3 and using the linear fit to the log10 deaths:
 (a) compute the residuals as (observed - midline) on the log10 scale.
 (b) by day of week, get the median of the residuals.
 This is the adjustment for day of week.